adhitamaw/Network-Anomaly-Detection-Using-Q-Learning-and-Deep-Q-Learning/README.md

-# Zero-Day Attack Detection with Reinforcement Learning
+# Analysis of Network Anomaly Detection Using Q-Learning and Deep Q-Learning Approaches in Reinforcement Learning for Intrusion Detection System Development

 This repository contains implementations of Q-Learning and Deep Q-Network (DQN) approaches for network intrusion detection, with a special focus on detecting previously unseen "zero-day" attacks.